NilsDa/speed_sensor_code/README.md

 # speed_sensor_code

 contains segger embedded studio project and certain needed files/drivers for the speed_sensor firmware.
-Additionally to this repo, to build the project, the nordic nrf5 SDK 17.0.2 aaand the softdevice 212 files obtained from thisisant are needed.
+Additionally to this repo, to build the project, the nordic nrf5 SDK 17.0.2 aaand files of the softdevice 212 obtained from thisisant are needed.

 ## Status: